DANS-KNAW/easy-transform-metadata/README.md

 INSTALLATION AND CONFIGURATION
 ------------------------------
 Currently this project is build only as an RPM package for RHEL7/CentOS7 and later.
-The RPM will install the binaries to `/opt/dans.knaw.nl/easy-transform-metadata `, the configuration files to `/etc/opt/dans.knaw.nl/easy-transform-metadata `, and will install the service script for `systemd`.
+The RPM will install the binaries to `/opt/dans.knaw.nl/easy-transform-metadata ` and the configuration files to `/etc/opt/dans.knaw.nl/easy-transform-metadata`.

+To install the module on systems that do not support RPM, you can copy and unarchive the tarball to the target host.
+You will have to take care of placing the files in the correct locations for your system yourself.
+For instructions on building the tarball, see next section.

 BUILDING FROM SOURCE
 --------------------